3 Weeks in Colombia Itinerary

 DISCLAIMER: This post might have links to travel services and products that we enjoy.
 We might make a commission from it at no extra cost to you.

-Colombia was honestly a place that was never on my radar.
-Not because of the violent history but because its beauty was overshadowed by its violent history.
-A friend of mine showed me photos of her recent trip and I was so impressed, jealous almost!
-I decided then 3 weeks in Colombia for my quarterly trip sounds about right!
+Colombia was honestly a place that was never on my radar, but it ended up being my second country in South America.
+A friend of mine showed me photos of her recent trip, and I was so impressed, almost jealous.
+After that, I decided that 3 weeks in Colombia for my quarterly trip sounded about right.

-In this article, I will walk you through the favourite places I’ve explored in Colombia.
-From mountains, cities, beaches, lots of historical sites, and of course, a coffee tasting tour.
+In this article, I will walk you through my favourite places I’ve explored in Colombia.
+From mountains, cities, beaches, lots of historical sites, and of course, a coffee-tasting tour.
+At the end of this article, you will have some ideas on how to spend your next vacation in Colombia.

 THINGS TO KNOW BEFORE GOING TO COLOMBIA